ircv3/ircv3-specifications/core/capability-negotiation.md

 ### The CAP REQ subcommand

 The REQ subcommand is used to request a change in capabilities associated with the active connection.
-Its sole parameter must be a list of space-separated capability identifiers.
+The last parameter is a space-separated list of capabilities.
 Each capability identifier may be prefixed with a dash (`-`) to designate that the capability should be disabled.

 If a client requests a capability which is already enabled, or tries to disable a capability which is not enabled, the server MUST continue processing the REQ subcommand as though